 Sail Rock is located in the Gulf of Thailand and according to some, is one of the top two dive sites in the whole of Thailand.
-With such lofty claims it was a must that I would scuba dive Sail Rock while visiting the beautiful island of Koh Phangan.
+With such lofty claims it was a must that I would be scuba diving sail rock while visiting the beautiful island of Koh Phangan.

 Haad Salad Villas have an on-site dive school which is run by a French man and caters for the French market.
 Still, nobody speaks underwater and the instructor was actually from Norway.
+They organise everything from gear rental to transport and lunch.
 A quick discussion saw me heading to Sail Rock the next day for well under a $100.
 A bargain especially as there were only 3 in the group.
+They do have minimum numbers but I think they also team up with other dive companies and use the same boat.

 As the name suggests, Sail Rock is a large rock that juts straight out of the sea.
 Nothing grows on the rock above water which could be explained by the military using it as a target.
 Hopefully not while we scuba dive!